|

 Drum Technical Tips

-BOLT DRAG/STOVE PIPING/JAMMING
+10.22 DRUM- BOLT DRAG/STOVE PIPING/JAMMING

 You will notice one side of the feed lips is taller than the other.
 We have added this material to accommodate those rifles built with higher cut mag wells.
 Depending on your brand of rifle, you might have a lower cut mag well.
 This may cause “bolt drag”.
 Insert the drum into your rifle unloaded.
 Slowly pull the bolt back a few times to see if you are getting any bolt drag, mostly on the left feed lip (taller lip).
 If so, you can remove a small amount of material without affecting the performance of the drum.
+Filing/removing material will NOT void your warranty.

 |